Table of Contents

 Hi [name],

 Thanks for your message.
-One of our talented team members is going to personally reply in 24 hours—but in the meantime, make sure you check out our website’s FAQ section to see if there’s anything answered there.
+One of our team members will personally reply within 24 hours.
+In the meantime, check out our FAQ section—your answer might already be there.

 We’ll be in touch soon,